HSLdevcom/transitdata-omm-alert-source/README.md

 ## Description

-Application for creating GTFS-RT Service Alerts from OMM database.
+Application for creating Service Alerts from OMM database.

 ## Building